Tempest in a toilet costs New York restaurant workers their jobs

 He also said he resents feeling obliged to tip for the experience.

-On Monday, Keith McNally, the restaurant’s owner, sent two emails to food blog First We Feast.
-In the first, he wrote that Blodget “has a good point.”
+On Monday, Keith McNally, the restaurant’s owner, said in an email to food blog First We Feast, that Blodget “has a good point.”
 He said the attendants will be taken off the job in a few weeks.

 “Although I‘m looking forward to standing at Balthazar’s urinal without another man staring at me I’ll very much miss my bathroom attendants.
 They’ve been absolutely wonderful people to work with,” McNally was quoted as saying on the blog.